Palestine 36

 Interprètes

-Saleh Bakri (Khalid), Hiam Abbass (Hanan), Jeremy Irons (High Commissioner Wauchope), Liam Cunningham (Charles Tegart), Karim Daoud (Yusuf), Yafa Bakri (Rabab), Yasmine Al Massri (Khuloud Atef), Billy Howle (Thomas Hopkins), Robert Aramayo (Captain Wingate), Jalal Altawil (Father Bolous)
+Saleh Bakri (Khalid), Hiam Abbass (Hanan), Jeremy Irons (Haut-Commissaire Wauchope), Liam Cunningham (Charles Tegart), Karim Daoud (Yusuf), Yafa Bakri (Rabab), Yasmine Al Massri (Khuloud Atef), Billy Howle (Thomas Hopkins), Robert Aramayo (Capitaine Wingate), Jalal Altawil (Père Bolous)

 Documents